oya163/api-benchmark/README.md

 ## Experiments

 Initially, aLL API endpoints were tested for performance using **wrk** HTTP benchmarking tool.
 **wrk** tool is based on C and requires in-depth knowledge of Lua to pass the base64 encoded images as multipart/data.
-I faced great difficulty in passing base64 encoding image or multipart/form-data as payload through **wrk**.
+I faced great difficulty in passing base64 encoding image or multipart/form-data as a payload through **wrk**.
 Hence, I switched to **locust**, which is a python based HTTP benchmarking tool.
 It made the task very much easier since it utilizes the `requests` library.
 However, it should be noted that **wrk** is extremely fast compared to locust.

 Parameters for load testing on *locust**: